 CAN’s direction has been shaped by need.
 As we gained members, visited more communities, and spoke with more advocates, we realized where there was a need for our work.
 For a grassroots organization that started from a single issue, we have grown into an organization with projects throughout the province.
 As we grew we saw a need to address the multiple identities that people with disabilities live with (gender, sexuality, race, age, geographics, etc.) and how that affects access, equity, and participation.
 CAN started working with organizations, individuals, and fellow consultants in the 2SLGBTQIA+ (queer) and BIPOC (black, indigenous, person of colour) communities.
 CAN is committed to educating ourselves as we move into these spaces, utilizing every possible learning opportunity and the many fellow consultants doing amazing work.
 We truly believe we are better when together.

 In 2020, CAN pivoted to online work, including continuing to run Chronically Queer, a support group for 2SLGBTQIA+ folk with chronic health conditions.
 We participated in organizing Burnaby Pride, CAN’s Executive Director acted as Chair for Burnaby Pride.
-We continued to offer asccessibility, equity, and diversity consulting.
+We continued to offer accessibility, diversity, and equity consulting.
 And, our most used service was private workshops.
-We taught Disability Justice, Disability Awareness, and Academic Ableism to organizations and universities throughout Turtle Island (North America).
+We taught Breaking Barriers, Disability Justice, Disability Awareness, Gender & Sexuality, and Imposter Syndrome to organizations and universities throughout Turtle Island (North America).